 How suitable is a specific fruit for humans?

-In some cases, the taste of a fruit reveals that it is not a fruit we wouldn’t consume in large amounts in nature, like sour citrus or avocado without seasoning.
+In some cases, the taste of a fruit reveals that it is not a fruit we wouldn’t consume in large amounts in nature, like acidic citrus or avocado without seasoning.
 Some of those fruits can even cause reactions like allergies, heartburn, and stomach issues in sensitive people.
 Nightshades were bred to taste better and drastically reduce the toxin content.
 Still, they cannot be considered optimal, as many people do show inflammatory reactions to consuming them.

 We have to take into account that taste is a highly individual perception, and we all have different preferences.
-Many fruit-eaters love indulging a whole avocado fruit, while others do not like the taste of avocados at all.
+Many fruit-eaters love indulging in whole avocado fruit, while others do not like the taste of avocados at all.

 Undoubtedly, we can consume and enjoy those fruits if we like them – especially in temperate areas.
 But, we are well-advised for a successful fruit diet, to pay attention to that topic and not base the entire diet on temperate and acidic fruits long-term.

-7. Know the quality of your fruits
+9. Know the quality of your fruits and foods

-The quality of fruit might be the most challenging task.
+The quality of fruits might be the most challenging task.
 Your fruits must be ripe, nutrient-dense, and free of contaminants!
 Keep in mind that conventional farming not only leaves toxic residues on the harvest but destroys soil microorganisms and reduces minerals in the soil and plants.
 Every alienation from a natural ecosystem that the human body has not adapted to is a step away from living and eating species-appropriate.

 Quality of food and fruits from best to worst: